 The answer is yes, but only if you have patience.
 Our research shows that corporate returns on AI bloom as companies become more advanced in AI.
 AI beginners and early implementers essentially show flat results.
 It is not until firms start to use AI more widely across their enterprises that the ROI starts to grow.
 With high upfront costs in data preparation, technology adoption, and people development, it takes scale to reach break-even and then eventually earn significant returns.

 It is still early days for most companies: only 20% of AI projects are in widespread deployment, and among AI underperformers (those showing negative or no returns), the number of projects in widespread deployment is half that.
 Even among AI overperformers (firms with over 5% ROI on AI), only 28% of AI initiatives are in widescale deployment.
-The rest are still in pilots or partial deployment stages.
+The rest are still in pilot or partial deployment stages.

 Which use cases drive the highest ROI?